truecharts/public/charts/incubator/mymediaforalexa/docs/installation_notes.md

 # Installation Notes

-- Set `medialibrary` to hostpath(simple) and mount it to your media library.
+- Set `medialibrary` to Host Path(Simple) and mount it to your media library.